UjjwalBudha/BUILD-SCAN-PUSH-ACTION/README.md

 # Build, Scan, and Push Docker Images Action

-A GitHub Action that builds Docker images, performs security scans using TruffleHog and Trivy, and optionally pushes them to a container registry.
+A GitHub Action that builds Docker images, performs security scans using Trivy, and optionally pushes them to a container registry.

 ## Overview

 This action is a thin wrapper around [docker/build-push-action](https://github.com/docker/build-push-action) that adds security scanning capabilities.
 It provides a seamless workflow for:

 1. Building Docker images
-2. Scanning for secrets using TruffleHog
-3. Scanning for vulnerabilities using Trivy
+2. Scanning for vulnerabilities using Trivy
-4. Pushing images to a container registry
+3. Pushing images to a container registry
-5. Signing images using Cosign and GitHub OIDC tokens
+4. Signing images using Cosign and GitHub OIDC tokens

 ## Features

 - 🔒 **Security Scanning**
-  - TruffleHog scanning to detect secrets
   - Trivy vulnerability scanning with configurable severity levels
-  - Support for ignoring specific paths with `.truffleignore`

 - 🔄 **Full Build Pipeline**
   - All capabilities of docker/build-push-action